The 6 Best Eye Heating Masks (for Dry Eyes & Blepharitis)

 Why Are My Eyes Blurry After Using a Hot Eye Mask?

-It is quite normal to experience blurry vision after using a heated eye pad.
 The blurriness occurs due to the “melting” of the oil glands – which releases dirt out of your eyes, and as a result of the temporary slight pressure on the eyes.
-Blurry vision usually disappears after a few minutes up to an hour.

 You can speed up the process by cleansing and nourishing your eyes with natural eye wipes, such as the Optase Wye Wipes.